Anyone can become a target for fraud. Learn more about how to spot scams related to:

 The phrase “collection agency” often spurs consumers into settling their debts — and fraudsters love any scheme that will entice someone to pay money quickly.
 With collection fraud, the victim is coerced into paying a debt that he or she may not even owe — or even threatened with possible arrest if a payment is not made.

 The idea of winning millions in a lottery can be exciting.
 If it sounds too good to be true, it probably is.
 Legitimate lotteries never ask for money in exchange for a prize, but in most lottery scams, you are asked to pay taxes, bank fees and even shipping or storage charges.
 Many “lucky winners” have ended up losing thousands of dollars.

-A scammer may send a counterfeit check and instruct the recipient to keep a portion of the amount but wire back the remainder.
-The victim ends up losing the wired amount and paying the bank’s insufficient funds fee after the check bounces.
-If you receive an unsolicited check or money order, be suspicious: Companies and individuals don’t send money out without reason.
+A scammer may send a counterfeit cheque and instruct the recipient to keep a portion of the amount but wire back the remainder.
+The victim ends up losing the wired amount and paying the bank’s insufficient funds fee after the cheque bounces.
+If you receive an unsolicited cheque or money order, be suspicious: Companies and individuals don’t send money out without reason.

 This type of fraud is limited to time-share owners or those interested in purchasing a time-share.
 Experts say it can escalate during economic downturns.
 A disreputable company may offer to help buy, sell or upgrade a time-share for an upfront fee.
 After you pay the fee, however, the company vanishes without providing services.